-First carefully discarding the bastardized concept of sacrifice used to keep abused individuals in toxic situations, for instance, he points out that modern individuals have largely lost their sense of sacrifice altogether.
-The fact that our minds often shoot first to this situation, of an abused partner warped by the notion that true sacrifice, even love, is to remain in an abusive situation tells Eagleton that we have lost our definitions—that we have broken stride with the ancient meaning of sacrifice, for which Eagleton himself seems to have mixed feelings.
+First carefully discarding the bastardized concept of sacrifice used to keep abused individuals in toxic situations (an abusive relationship, for instance), he points out that modern individuals have largely lost their conceptual sense of sacrifice altogether.
+The fact that, upon hearing sacrifice, our minds often conjure an abused partner warped by the notion that true sacrifice, even love, is to remain in an abusive situation, tells Eagleton that we have lost our definitions.
+Perhaps more interestingly, we have broken stride with the ancient meaning of sacrifice, for which Eagleton himself seems to have mixed feelings.

-Focusing largely on the Judeo-Christian tradition as handed down by the New Testament and largely Western commentators, Eagleton thus undertakes the task of exploring sacrifice in the context of tragedy and heroism.
-Though he focuses on Jesus in particular, however, one should not mistake Eagleton for another provincial writer.
-A Marxist critic through and through, rather than raise one cultural hero above all others, Eagleton is instead concerned with discerning what Jesus may symbolize of our own universal human condition, including our struggles.
+Focusing largely on the Judeo-Christian tradition as handed down by the Hebrew Bible, New Testament, and largely Western commentators, Eagleton thus undertakes the task of exploring sacrifice in the context of tragedy and heroism.
+Though he focuses on Jesus in particular, one should not mistake Eagleton for another provincial writer.
+A Marxist critic through and through, rather than raise one cultural hero above all others, Eagleton is instead concerned with discerning what Jesus may symbolize of our universal human condition, including our struggles.

 What follows is far from a sermon, though it may in part read that way.
 Yet it will not read much like a rational argument either.
 Instead what follows is a semi-organized flow of ideas, each nested in and growing out of Eagleton’s Radical Sacrifice.
 I share the following in the same spirit (though with little if any of the charm) of Alan Watts, who once described the ideas of one of his lectures like this: